islandoftex/arara/README.markdown

+> We have the upcoming major release of `arara` - version 3.0 - in the testing phase.
+Branch 2.0 is the current stable release.

 # arara

 `arara` is a TeX automation tool based on rules and directives.
 It gives you subsidies to enhance your TeX experience.